Holomorphic Morse inequalities for orbifolds: Introduction

 \section{Introduction}

 Morse Theory investigates the topological information carried by Morse functions on a manifold and in particular their critical points.
 Let $f$ be a Morse function on a compact manifold of real dimension $n$.
-We suppose that $f$ has isolated critical points.
 Let $m_j$ $(0 \leq j \leq n)$ be the the number of critical points of $f$ of Morse index $j$, and let $b_j$ be the Betti numbers of the manifold.
-Then the strong Morse inequalities states that for $0\leq q \leq n$,
+Then the strong Morse inequalities state that for $0\leq q \leq n$,

 with equality if $q=n$.
 From \eqref{MI-reelles}, we get the weak Morse inequalities: